 Teeming Machinery

-A Taiwan-based supplier since 1989, Teeming offers toroidal, relay, solenoid, and transformer winding solutions.
-Their automation and R&D know-how help manufacturers boost productivity and coil precision.
+Founded in 1989, Teeming Machinery is a Taiwan-based supplier offering toroidal winding machines, relay, solenoid, and transformer winding solutions.
+With strong automation capabilities and R&D experience, they help manufacturers improve productivity and coil winding precision.

-Choosing the right coil winding solution can make or break your production goals.
-Whether you need a manual unit for prototyping, a CNC system for precision coils, or a toroidal-specific machine for transformers, the right partner ensures quality, efficiency, and long-term reliability.
+Choosing the right coil winding machine can directly impact your production efficiency and coil quality.
+Whether you need a manual machine for prototypes, a CNC coil winding machine for precision applications, or a toroidal winding machine for transformer production, the right supplier helps ensure reliable performance and long-term value.

-Our team specializes in helping manufacturers select and integrate coil winding machines tailored to their needs—covering everything from machine sourcing to custom engineering support.
+Our team helps manufacturers choose and integrate coil winding solutions based on their specific needs, from machine selection and sourcing to custom engineering support.

-Contact us today to discuss your project and discover how the right coil winding machine can improve your output, reduce costs, and accelerate your production.
+Contact us today to discuss your project and discover how the right coil winding machine can improve production efficiency, reduce costs, and help you achieve better output.